sergio11/sergio11/README.md

 My personal projects aren't polished products; they're experiments born from curiosity.
 I build to learn, to understand the trade-offs, and to stay current with an industry that never stops evolving.
 Everything I share here reflects that journey — from AI-powered mobile apps to real-time streaming pipelines.

+What drives me is the intersection of technologies: how AI can enhance a mobile experience, how an event-driven architecture can scale, how clean architecture makes complex systems maintainable.
+That's where I find meaning.

 ## What I Build

 **📱 Mobile**
 - Native Android with Jetpack Compose, MVI, and Clean Architecture
 - iOS with SwiftUI for Apple platforms
+- Flutter with BLoC/GetX for cross-platform apps
-- Android TV apps with Compose for large screens
+- Android TV apps optimized for large screens
-- Kotlin Multiplatform for cross-platform sharing
+- Kotlin Multiplatform for code sharing

-**⚙️ Backend**
+**⚙️ Backend & Big Data**
 - Event-driven microservices with Spring Boot, Kafka, and Apache Flink
 - Ktor with GraalVM native images for ultra-fast startup
-- Real-time streaming architectures (IoT, analytics, recommendations)
+- Real-time streaming with Apache Cassandra for time-series data
+- Big Data: Hadoop HDFS, Hive, Trino for large-scale queries
 - Distributed systems: Redis Cluster, MariaDB Galera, MongoDB
+- Blockchain: Solidity, Web3, IPFS for decentralized solutions

 **🧠 AI & LLMs**
 - Retrieval-Augmented Generation (RAG) pipelines